 ARTICLE V - OFFICERS

 Section 1 - Officers of the club shall be President, 2 Vice-Presidents, Recording Secretary, Corresponding Secretary, Treasurer, and Historian, to be elected annually at the March business meeting.
-New officers will be installed at the May meeting and shall assume their duties the first day of June and at that time shall have all records and other materials relevant to their offices.
+New officers will be installed at the May meeting and shall assume their duties on the first day of June and at that time shall have all records and other materials relevant to their offices.

-Section 2 - Duties of the President: The President shall preside at club meetings and at board meetings and shall perform such other duties as regularly pertain to the office.
+Section 2 - Duties of the President: The President shall preside at club meetings and at board meetings and shall perform such other duties as regularly pertaining to the office.
 She shall be an ex-officio member of all committees except the nominating committee.

 Section 3 - Duties of the Vice-Presidents: The Vice-Presidents preside at meetings in the absence of the President, and take the chair when that officer wishes to speak to a motion at a membership meeting.
 The Vice-Presidents arrange programs and coordinate hostesses.
 The Vice-Presidents chair the yearbook and oversee its preparation.

 Section 4 - Duties of the Recording Secretary: The Secretary shall call the roll, keep the minutes of the regular club meetings and of executive board meetings and shall be custodian of all papers pertaining to the office.
-She shall keep the President informed of bylaw deadlines, and unfinished business.
+She shall keep the President informed of bylaw deadlines and unfinished business.
 The Secretary shall list all amendments to the bylaws made during her term of office, and append same to the minutes of the last meeting of the year.

-Section 5 - Duties of the Corresponding Secretary: The Corresponding Secretary shall write all letters for the club as requested by the President or the Executive Board, and shall maintain a file of all correspondence sent or received.
+Section 5 -Duties of the Corresponding Secretary: The Corresponding Secretary shall write all letters for the club as requested by the President or the Executive Board, and shall maintain a file of all correspondence sent or received.
 She shall send sympathy cards to members and thank-you notes to speakers.

 Section 6 - Duties of the Treasurer: The Treasurer shall collect and hold all monies belonging to the club and deposit the funds in banks designated by the Executive Board, and pay all bills as authorized.
 Her books shall be audited by someone outside the organization each year.
 She shall make a financial report to the meetings of the executive board and the membership.